Plasmid/Amplicon-seq

 Checking Assemblies in SnapGene

-You can verify your plasmid/amplicon-seq assemblies by aligning the raw FASTQ reads to your reference plasmid map in SnapGene:
+You can verify your plasmid/amplicon-seq results by aligning the raw FASTQ reads to your reference sequence in SnapGene:

-1. Open your reference plasmid sequence in SnapGene (it must be circular).
+1. Open your reference sequence in SnapGene (a plasmid must be circular).

 2. Go to Tools > Align to Reference Sequence.